 I believe in experiencing the world, learning firsthand about cultures, and delving into the bigger picture of life.
 To me, the bigger picture is creating images of moments that tell a story with a thousand words.

 How long have I been taking photos?
-I have been taking photos on a DSLR camera since 2017, therefore 2025 will be my eighth year taking photos (my fourth year professionally).
+I have been taking photos on a DSLR camera since 2017, therefore, 2026 is my ninth year taking photos (my fifth year professionally).
 I have discovered a few important photography tips/tricks through online forums such as Reddit and Facebook.
-However, I have taught myself many of my photographic techniques such as panning and long exposures through trial and error.
+However, I have taught myself many of my photographic techniques, such as panning and long exposures, through trial and error.
 Despite the trial and error, many photos I capture (96-99%) are absolutely terrible.
 There are very few photos that I actually deem "perfect" images, because an individual will always continue to grow their knowledge in a specific field, which means their newly created artwork is usually better than their previous.
 Therefore, I occasionally decide to remake some of my original photos, but far better than before.

 Some people also ask, how are my photos so vibrant and crisp looking?
-My photos are very vibrant thanks to my Pentax-K3 camera which captures intense hues and vibrant colors perfectly (except for certain reds).
-Unlike some cameras, what you see in person is exactly what the Pentax-K3 will capture on a photo.
+My photos are very vibrant thanks to my Pentax-K3 iii camera, which captures intense hues and vibrant colors perfectly (except for certain reds).
+Unlike some cameras, what you see in person is exactly what the Pentax-K3 will capture in a photo.
 Therefore, a majority of my photos are not edited, or edited very slightly to increase the saturation or vibrance, or make the clarity of certain objects more defined.
-My camera also converts photos into 6000 by 4000 pixels, as well as files up to 30mb (if photographed in Raw), therefore my images are extremely crisp and clear because of the high pixel rate.
-Additionally, my Sigma 150-500mm lens also helps improve the quality of certain images, especially panning shots because of its optical stabilization.
+My camera also converts photos into 6000+ by 4000+ pixels, as well as files up to 30mb (if photographed in Raw), therefore my images are extremely crisp and clear because of the high pixel rate.
+Additionally, my Sigma 150-500mm lens also helps improve the quality of certain images, especially panning shots, because of its optical stabilization.

 Banff Sunshine in Banff, Alberta, Canada